pollen-robotics/reachy-sdk/README.md

 Visit [pollen-robotics.com](https://pollen-robotics.com) to learn more or visit [our forum](https://forum.pollen-robotics.com) if you have any questions.
 Follow [@PollenRobotics](https://twitter.com/pollenrobotics) on Twitter for important announcements.

-## Contributing

-Do not hesitate to share your experience with Pyluos and meet other Luos users on our forum!